SureshKumar-KSK/federalHolidayAPI_Demo/README.md

 **Features**

-* **a new federal holiday with validation for country code, holiday name, and date.
+* New federal holiday with validation for country code, holiday name, and date.

 * Update existing holidays by ID, country code, or date.